USEPA/AMET/docs/AMET_Users_Guide_v15.md

     are also shown for illustrative SQL queries.

--   [Section 6](#Project_Creation) gives instructions on how to populate the AMET MySQL database, with specific instructions for each of the WRF and CMAQ models, and also on how to create a new MET project and a new AQ project for subsequent analyses.
+-   [Section 6](#Project_Creation) gives instructions on how to populate the AMET MySQL database, with specific instructions for WRF and CMAQ models, and also on how to create new MET and AQ projects for subsequent analyses.

--   [Section 7 ](#Analysis) includes instructions on how to perform model evaluation for each of the WRF and CMAQ models, and includes an overview of the functionality of all the MET and AQ evaluation scripts provided.
+-   [Section 7 ](#Analysis) includes instructions on how to perform model evaluation for WRF and CMAQ models, and includes an overview of the functionality of all availiable MET and AQ evaluation scripts.

 ***<span style="font-variant:small-caps;">Important note</span>:*** *The set of
 analyses/evaluation scripts provided in this release are strictly for illustration